 After a shower at the hotel, we ended our second day in Brisbane at Santa Monica, a small restaurant with a large covered outdoor seating area serving a variety of dishes.

 You couldn't tell from the name of the place, though.
-Full-out “Santa Monica Pizza Burgers Bar”, it advertises its – indeed – pizzas and burgers.
-Pizzas and especially burgers seemed to be a thing all around Queensland but neither of us is a big fast-food fan.
+Advertised as “Santa Monica Pizza Burgers Bar,” it is indeed pizzas and burgers.
+Pizzas and especially burgers seemed to be a thing all around Queensland, but neither of us is a big fast-food fan.

-Luckily, we had a look at the menu and discovered they had also had a nice choice of meat, fish, and pasta dishes.
-Boyfriend loved his Black Angus steak and I finished my grilled salmon fillet with pleasure.
+Luckily, we looked at the menu and discovered they also had a nice choice of meat, fish, and pasta dishes.
+My ex loved his Black Angus steak, and I finished my grilled salmon fillet with pleasure.

 If you want to eat somewhere outdoors with plenty of choices at reasonable prices, I can recommend Santa Monica.